 Bloodstain Pattern Analysis Expert Witness

-Court-qualified bloodstain pattern analysis consultant for attorneys and agencies.
+Bloodstain pattern analysis expert witness and consultant for attorneys and agencies.

 - Court-qualified, independent Bloodstain Pattern Analysis (BPA / “blood spatter”) expert witness